matt-cook/corpchaps.com/statement-of-agreement-for-use-of-site.md

 **Applicable Law**

-By visiting Corporate Chaplaincy Consulting, you agree that the laws of the State of Wisconsin, United States of America, without regard to principles of conflict of laws, will govern these Conditions of Use and any dispute of any sort that might arise between you and Corporate Chaplaincy Consulting or its associates.
+By visiting Corporate Chaplaincy Consulting, you agree that the laws of the state of Wisconsin, United States of America, without regard to principles of conflict of laws, will govern these Conditions of Use and any dispute of any sort that might arise between you and Corporate Chaplaincy Consulting and its associates.

 **Disputes**